briananstett/k8-presentation/1_Docker/README.md

 ```
 docker run -it  -p 3000:3000 us.gcr.io/g-1575-internal-projects/myImage:v1
 ```
 This starts the server and we can see the logs as requests come through.
-It however is important to note that we are attached to the container's main executable process and with kill (-9) the process, the container will stop and we will get kicked out.
+It however is important to note that we are attached to the container's main executable process and we kill (-9) the process, the container itself will stop and we will get kicked out.

 ```
 // Inside container